lkpttn/forest/README.md

 ## A nature inspired theme for Visual Studio Code

-An in-progress theme for tree huggers
+An in-progress theme for green thumbs

 **Enjoy!**